Charles E W Bean, Diaries, AWM38 3DRL 606/15/1 - August 1915 - Part 1

 creek like the Aghyl Dere

-one saw figures advancing thro I dust
+one saw figures advancing thro / dust

-o l bullets & shrap.
-Shrap particle
+o / bullets & shrap.
+Shrap particly

-heavy on ^ plain SW. of Choc.
+heavy on ^plain SW. of Choc.
 Hills

-Gen Russell ordered Hants
+Gen Russell ordered Hants &

 Later

-This is wrong they were X
+This is wrong. they were x

-to so to the left of NZ.
+to go to the left of NZ.

-(see order partly
+(see order, partly

-written, on last p)
+written, on last p.)

 10